philsmd/hccapx2cap/README.md

 # About

-The goal of this project is to allow users to convert hashcat WPA/WPA2 .hccapx files (back) to (p)cap files.
+The goal of this project is to allow users to convert hashcat's WPA/WPA2 .hccapx files (back) to (p)cap files.

 # Requirements